flavorjones/concourse-gem/README.md

 # Concourse

-The `Concourse` gem creates rake tasks to help you manage your Concourse pipelines, and to assist in running individual tasks on your local development machine.
+The `Concourse` gem provides rake tasks to help you manage your Concourse pipelines, and to assist in running individual tasks with `fly execute`.

 If you're not familiar with Concourse CI, you can read up on it at https://concourse.ci